kerthcet/homepage/themes/smigle/site/content/talks/building_a_batch_system_for_the_cloud_with_kueue.md

 ---
 author: kerthcet
-title: Building a Batch System for the Cloud with Kueue
+title: KubeCon Amsterdam - Building a Batch System for the Cloud with Kueue
 subtitle: ""
 date: 2023-04-18
 description: ""